 Click here to search a PROPERTY FOR SALE or to search a RENTAL PROPERTY enter a maximum amount of $5,000.00

-The number of new listings entered into TREB’s MLS® System totaled 10,520, a 7.3 per cent increase compared to the 9,801 new listings entered in February 2017.
-However, the level of new listings remained below the average for the month of February for the previous 10 years.
+The number of new listings entered into TREB’s MLS® System totaled 14,866 – a 12.4 per cent decrease compared to March 2017 and a three per cent decrease compared to the average for the previous 10 years.

 Megan's Services Presentation

 Keller Williams Realty Solutions, Brokerage Sales Representative